Australian Imperial Force Touring XI: Mitcham v AIF

 The AIF tour of England ended on Saturday, 13 September with a one-day single-innings "odds" match against a Mitcham XVI on Mitcham Cricket Green, which is believed to be the world's oldest extant cricket ground.
 The image (see right) is a 1919 poster advertising Australian Imperial Force Touring XI v Sixteen of Mitcham (Bertie Oldfield's initials and Bill Trenerry's name were misprinted).
 The Australian names include reserve players W. Munday and C. Smith who both played in the match for the AIF, while Bill Stirling played as a given man for Mitcham.

-As advertised in the poster, Mitcham hoped to include Jack Hobbs, Andy Sandham and Herbert Strudwick but none of these took part on the day.
+As advertised in the poster, Mitcham hoped to include Jack Hobbs, Andy Sandham and Bert Strudwick but none of these took part on the day.
 Mitcham's sixteen was bolstered by the inclusion of three guest players, one of them Bill Stirling.
 The other two were Surrey wicketkeeper Dennis Sullivan, who was born in Mitcham, and amateur Burnett Bullock, who was "mine host" at the public house opposite the ground that now bears his name.
 Mitcham batted first and scored 200 all out, their captain Howard Lacey making the top score with 39.
 Trenerry and Collins shared twelve of the fifteen wickets while Gregory was bowled sparingly.
 The AIF included a couple of players from their second eleven but they won easily by five wickets, though Stirling took the wickets of Murray and Docker cheaply.